General FAQs

 What are the benefits of joining GMB Credit Union?

-How do I get involved in the GMB Members Prize Draw?
+How do I enter the GMB Members Prize Draw?

 Member Loan FAQs

-Can I apply for a GMBCU loan straight away?
+Can I apply for a GMB Credit Union loan straight away?

 What is the process for getting a Credit Union member loan?

-All GMBCU loans are based on affordability, so as a responsible lender, it is important that we ask you to confirm your income.
-We may also ask you to connect your bank statement through Open Banking, so we understand your household expenditure.
+All our loans are based on affordability, so as a responsible lender, we need you to verify your income.
+We might also request that you connect your bank statement through Open Banking, which helps us understand your household expenses.

 Why did you ask me about my household income when applying for a loan?

-GMBCU is always concerned that a member is comfortable with their loan and can afford the monthly repayments.
-We ask for information on household income as it is a key factor in understanding how much disposable income they have.
-This means we will take into consideration a partner’s income when assessing a loan.
-However, the loan will be in the individual applicant’s name and a member’s partner is not liable for loan repayments.
-If members prefer a joint loan application this can be arranged.
+We want to make sure members can comfortably afford their loan and manage the monthly repayments.
+We request information about household income to understand how much disposable income is available.
+This means we consider a partner’s income when evaluating a loan.
+However, the loan will be in the applicant’s name only, and the partner won’t be responsible for repayments.
+If members would rather apply for a joint loan, we can arrange that too.

-When you top up a loan, we simply set up a new loan for the remaining loan balance plus the extra amount you want to borrow and then we pay off your old loan.
-The new loan may have a different interest rate from your initial loan, the term might be different, and you may have a different monthly repayment - all of this will be explained at the time.
+When you request a loan top-up, we create a new loan that combines the remaining balance of your current loan with the additional amount you want to borrow.
+Then, we pay off your old loan.
+The new loan may have a different interest rate, term and monthly repayment than your initial loan, but we’ll explain all these details at the time.

-Top-up loans are a very popular, convenient and flexible way for members to increase an existing Credit Union loan.
-They are available at the discretion of GMBCU and, of course, you will need to be fully up to date with your existing loan repayments to apply.
+Top-Up Loans are a popular, convenient and flexible way for members to increase their Credit Union loans.
+We offer them at our discretion, and you must be up to date with your existing loan repayments to apply.

 What if I’m struggling to repay my loan?

-Don’t ignore the problem of missed loan repayments and arrears as missed payments can affect your credit rating and make it more difficult for you to obtain credit in the future.
+It’s important not to overlook missed loan payments and falling behind on repayments, as they can negatively impact your credit score and make it more difficult to obtain credit in the future.

-We understand that members can be adversely impacted by many life events, usually not of their own making.
-So, please speak to us as soon as possible and we will take time to discuss options to help you pay back your loan and stabilise your financial wellbeing.
+We know that life events can sometimes impact members negatively, often through no fault of their own.
+So, please talk to us as soon as you can, and we’ll discuss options to help you repay your loan and improve your financial stability.

-These options could include a pause on loan repayments for an agreed period or a reduction in your agreed regular repayments.
-Members should be aware that reductions or deferral of loan repayments will result in taking longer and possibly costing more to repay a loan.
-These agreed measures may also be reflected in your credit file.
+These options might include pausing loan repayments for a set period or lowering your regular repayments.
+Keep in mind that reducing or deferring repayments can result in a longer repayment time and possibly higher costs.
+These agreed-upon measures might also show up in your credit file.

-Our members are covered by our loan protection benevolent fund when they need it most.
-Members are normally protected until the day of their 70th birthday for outstanding loan balances up to a maximum of £5,000.
-For more information and conditions applying to the Loan Protection Scheme please contact us on 0161 486 1777, email us at info@gmbcreditunion.com or message us via Nivo.
+Our members can rely on our loan protection benevolent fund when they need help the most.
+Members are usually covered until their 70th birthday for outstanding loan balances up to £5,000.
+To learn more about the Loan Protection Scheme and its conditions, please call us at 0161 486 1777, email info@gmbcreditunion.com, or send us a message through our mobile app.

 What is a Family Credit Loan?

-Family Credit loans allow GMB Trade Union members in receipt of Child Benefit access to a revolving loan of up to £1,200 conditional upon Child Benefit being paid directly to a savings account with GMB Credit Union.
-The maximum repayment period for Family Credit Loans is 18 months and after 1/3 of your family loan has been repaid you will be eligible to top up your loan.
-We encourage all members to save whenever possible, all Family Credit members must retain a minimum savings balance of £5.00 to cover membership of the GMBCU.
-Interest is charged at 30% (34.5% APR) and there are no fees or charges.
-You can settle your loan at any time with no charge.
+Family Loans offer members receiving child benefit access to a revolving loan of up to £1,200 if the child benefit is paid directly into a GMB Credit Union savings account.
+The maximum repayment period for Family Loans is 18 months, and once you’ve repaid one-third of your Family Loan, you can request a top-up.
+We encourage all members to save when possible, and Family Loan members must maintain a minimum savings balance of £5 for GMB Credit Union membership.
+Interest is charged at 30% (34.5% APR), with no fees or charges.
+You can pay off your loan at any time without any additional costs.

-How do I apply for Family Credit Loan?
+How do I apply for a Family Loan?

-You must be an active member of the GMB Trade Union with a minimum trade union membership of three months or an immediate family member of an active GMB Trade Union member.
-You must also be in receipt of Child Benefit and can apply for Family Credit via Nivo our secure messaging app.
+To be eligible, you need to be an active GMB Credit Union member with at least three months of membership, or an immediate family member.
+You must also receive child benefit and can apply for Family Credit through our secure messaging app.

-To complete the application, you will need proof of identity (a driving licence or passport) and proof that you are in receipt of child benefit (copy of the award letter from Child Benefit Dept or a bank statement)
+To finish the application, you’ll need proof of identity (like a driver’s license or passport) and proof that you receive child benefit (such as a copy of the award letter from the Child Benefit Department or a bank statement).

-Do you carry out credit checks and will a low credit score prevent me from obtaining a Family Credit loan?
+Do you carry out credit checks and will a low credit score prevent me from obtaining a Family Loan?

-As a responsible lender we will complete a credit reference check.
-However, our objective with Family Credit loans is to support as many members as possible, including those with lower credit scores.
-If you are in Bankruptcy, have a Debt Relief Order, IVA or Debt Management Plan, or CCJs in the past 6 months, then we will be unable to offer you Family Credit.
+As a responsible lender, we perform credit reference checks.
+But our goal with Family Loans is to help as many members as we can, even those with lower credit scores.
+Unfortunately, if you’re in Bankruptcy, have a Debt Relief Order, IVA, Debt Management Plan, or County Court Judgments (CCJs) in the past six months, we won’t be able to provide you with family credit.

-When we have agreed your loan please contact the Child Benefit office on 0300 200 3100 and request for your child benefit to be transferred to your GMB Credit Union account.
-We will provide you with all the details including your Credit Union account number and our bank account details.
+When we have agreed your loan, please contact the child benefit office on 0300 200 3100 and request for your child benefit to be transferred to your GMB Credit Union account.
+We’ll provide you with all the details including your Credit Union account number and our bank account details.

-How long will it take to process my Family Credit loan?
+How long will it take to process my Family loan?

-Once your loan application is complete and you have arranged for your Child Benefit to be transferred to us, we will contact you immediately the first benefit payment hits your Credit Union savings account which we open automatically when you apply for a loan.
-We will then process your loan by faster payments to your nominated bank account.
+After completing your loan application and setting up the transfer of your child benefit to us, we’ll get in touch as soon as the first benefit payment arrives in your Credit Union savings account, which is opened automatically when you apply for a loan.
+We’ll then process your loan and send it via faster payments to your chosen bank account.

 Can I have another type of loan from the Credit Union?

-You can top-up your existing Family Loan however, if you have established a good working relationship and account record with the Credit Union and meet our lending criteria, we may be able to accommodate higher levels of borrowing with a Member Loan.
+You can top up your existing Family Loan, but if you have built a good relationship and account history with the Credit Union and meet our lending criteria, we might be able to offer higher borrowing amounts through a Member Loan

 How can I access my savings?

-We encourage all members to save whenever possible and all Family Credit members must retain a minimum savings balance of £5.00 to cover membership of GMBCU.
-The balance will of course be returned when an account is closed.
+We encourage all members to save when they can, and Family Credit members must maintain a minimum savings balance of £5.00 for GMB Credit Union membership.
+This balance will be returned when an account is closed.

-You will still be liable to make your loan repayments and will need to contact us and select an alternative method of repayment such as Direct Debit or standing order.
+You’ll still be liable to make your loan repayments.
+Contact us and select an alternative method of repayment such as Direct Debit or standing order.

 Save & Borrow FAQs